video

 And when the audience feel connected to us, they're going to find what we have to say much more interesting and engaging.

-It is really important that you're still looking up at the audience as you read and not keeping your eyes fixed on your notes, because then it's much harder for you to engage with your audience.
+So if you are holding a piece of paper, which you will be 'cause we don't expect you to have learned the persuasive letter off by heart, it is really important that you are still looking up at the audience as you read and not keeping your eyes fixed on your notes, because then it's much harder for you to engage with your audience.

 Pause the video now.